 This, in turn, implies that $\langle \rho^{(ss)}_{12} \, \rho^{(ss)}_{21} \rangle < 0$, a condition that can only be met when the dipole moments exhibit significant non-Hermitian behavior at the level of individual stochastic realizations.
 Our gauges aim to minimize the non-Hermitian components, and finding appropriate gauging to account for this particular case remains a separate challenge.
 And indeed, this special case is not fully reproduced by the stochastic equations, see Fig. \ref{fig:various_initial}.
-For a small number of atoms $N = 2$, the excited state population does not converge to the correct curve, while the intensity exhibits slow convergence and noisy behavior at later time moments.
-The situation improves as the number of atoms increases.
-For $N = 20$, the case with $p_2 = 0.75$ is well reproduced, without the spikes in the intensity as in Fig. \ref{fig:gauge_off} (b).
-Furthermore, for a large number of atoms $N = 200$, the curves corresponding to no population inversion $p_2 = 0.25$ also converge to correct ones.
-However, the case with $p_2 = 0.5$ still has some issues with intensity since it goes below zero.
-In Ref. \cite{Sukharnikov2023}, an analytical expression for the steady-state density matrix was found.
-Initial conditions enter this expression as a single parameter $(p_1 \, p_2) \leq 1/4$, and the larger this parameter, the stronger the population trapping effect becomes.
-This explains the issues with $p_1 = p_2 = 0.5$ for any number of atoms in Fig. \ref{fig:various_initial} (b, e, h).
+Panels (a-c) show that, for a small number of atoms $N = 2$, the excited state population does not converge to the correct curve, while the intensity exhibits slow convergence and noisy behavior at later time moments.
+As demonstrated in Fig. \ref{fig:various_initial}~(d-i), the situation improves when the number of atoms increases. { Specifically, the percentage of unstable trajectories becomes lower.
+Additionally, the absolute difference between populations and intensities, based on stochastic and full quantum-mechanical approaches, decreases.

+Note that the case of \(p_1 = p_2 = 0.5\) consistently exhibits worse performance in terms of absolute differences and numbers of unstable trajectories for any number of atoms.} In Ref. \cite{Sukharnikov2023}, an analytical expression for the steady-state density matrix was found.
+Initial conditions enter this expression as a single parameter $(p_1 \, p_2) \leq 1/4$.
+The larger this parameter, the stronger the population trapping effect becomes, {making it more challenging to reproduce the correct curves using the stochastic methodology.}

 The population trapping effect occurs due to the assumption that all the atoms experience the same field.
 This field is immediately updated according to the current value of the dipole moments.
 At some point, the emission and absorption processes balance each other, and the ensemble does not relax to the ground state but rather evolves into a quasi-stationary state.